dendronhq/dendron-site/vault/dendron.guides.cook.md

 1. If you're vault is committed along with your workspace, use `git rm --cached` to remove it from the workspace repo and use `git init` to initialze your vault as a standalone repo
 1. Create a remote repo and push your vault to that repo
 1. Run [[Configure (yaml)|dendron.topic.commands#configure-yaml]] and add the git [[remote|dendron.topic.config#remote]] urls to the repo. the entries should look like what you see below

+### Using Dendron alongside your codebase

+The easiest current way to do this is to have multiple instances of VSCode open and toggle between the two.
+If you are very adventurous, you might even have [multiple versions of vscode](https://www.kevinslin.com/notes/7f197479-279e-4b1e-9edd-21bf2da423b0.html#dendron-setup) for different contexts.

+We are working on being able to run Dendron without the need for a workspace.
+You can track the progress of this on this [issue](https://github.com/dendronhq/dendron/issues/322)

 ### Private Vaults